ItsJoshBrown/ItsJoshBrown/README.md

 ## 🌱 Currently Learning:

-I'm currently exploring Python and always looking for opportunities to grow and improve.
+I am currently focused on expanding my proficiency in Python and always looking for opportunities to grow and improve.

 Thanks for stopping by! 😊